fbpx

 Eastern Turkey

-Eastern Turkey is less developed than West, and you may still see farmers in small villages winnow grain in the wind, the old-fashioned way.
+As the region is high and mountainous, and due to late thaws and early snow, summer is the best time to visit.
+Eastern Turkey is less developed than the West, and you may still see farmers in small villages winnow grain in the wind the old-fashioned way.

 Here's where to go and what to see: